- 61% of shoppers want their items delivered within three hours of making an online purchase

 The Benefits & Challenges of Deliveries for Online Retailers

-Giving customers more control over the delivery process comes with several benefits to retailers, most significantly, the better managing of customer expectations.
+Giving customers more control over the delivery process comes with several benefits to retailers, most significantly, the better management of customer expectations.
 But, of course, it also has its fair share of challenges.
 Here are a few things to consider when deciding whether to implement a more customer-driven delivery process:

 Advantages to Retailers